jimmywarting/StreamSaver.js/README.md

 ```
 So the one and only other solution is to do what the server does: Send a stream
 with Content-Disposition header to tell the browser to save the file.
 But we don't have a server!
-So the only solution is to create a service worker
+So the solution is to create a service worker
-that can intercept links and use [respondWith()][4]
+that can intercept request and use [respondWith()][4] and act as a server.<br>
-This will scream high restriction just by mentioning service worker.
-It's such a
-powerful tool that it need to run on https but there is a workaround for http
-sites: popups + 3rd party https site.
-Who would have guess that?
-But I won't go into details on how that works.
-(The idea is to use a middle man
-to send a dataChannel from http to a serviceWorker that runs on https).

-So it all boils down to using
-[serviceWorker][6], [MessageChannel][7], [postMessage][8], [fetch][9],
-[respondWith][10], [iframes][11], [popups][12] (for http -> https -> serviceWorker),
-[Response][13] and also WritableStream for convenience and backpressure

-Test locally
+But a service workers are only allowed in secure contexts and it requires some effort to put up.
+Most of the time you are working in the main thread and the service worker are only alive for < 5 minutes before it goes idle.<br>

+ 1. So StreamSaver creates a own man in the middle that installs the service worker in a secure context hosted on github static pages. either from a iframe (in secure context) or a new popup if your page is insecure.
+ 2. Transfer the stream (or DataChannel) over to the service worker using postMessage.
+ 3. And then the worker creates a download link that we then open.

+if a "transferable" readable stream was not passed to the service worker then the mitm will also try to keep the service worker alive by pinging it every x second to prevent it from going idle.

+To test this locally, spin up a local server<br>
+(we don't use any pre compiler or such)
 ```bash
 # A simple php or python server is enough
 php -S localhost:3001